Jslock56/CompeteHQ/CODEBASE_DOCUMENTATION.md

 - Verify proper use of responsive Chakra breakpoints
 - Test with different browsers for compatibility

-### Local Storage Issues
+### Database Connectivity Issues

-- Check IndexedDB access permissions
+- Check network connectivity to MongoDB
-- Clear site data in browser settings when testing storage changes
-- Verify storage quotas are not exceeded (typically 5-10MB)
+- Verify API routes are calling the correct endpoints
-- Use storage debugging tools in browser dev tools
+- Use browser developer tools to inspect network requests
-- Test in private/incognito mode for permission issues
-- Implement graceful fallbacks for storage failures
+- Check response status codes for API calls
+- Verify MongoDB connection string in environment variables
+- Ensure MongoDB Atlas IP access list includes your IP
-- Check for storage errors in browser console
+- Check browser console for API or network errors
+- Use the API status endpoints for diagnostics

 ### Performance Issues